Kambaa/easystroke/README.md

 # easystroke mouse gesture application for linux

-i couldn't install this app from the deb file on newer Debian/Ubuntu distros, so i searched for a working solution.
+i couldn't install this app from the deb file on newer Debian/Ubuntu distros, and it seems the original repo is not maintained anymore, so i searched for a working solution for me.
 On a vm with same os (mine was Pardus 25) i compiled the project and copied the artifacts to my machine.
 Here's how i did it, hope it helps to someone.

 master branch contains the source code from MRWITEK/easystroke github repo.